ezrosent/allocators-rs/info/custom-vec.md

 ```

 Here we can see that these are about the same.
 This makes sense: all of these
-allocations are going to be hitting thread-local caching layers and those
+allocations are going to be hitting thread-local caching layers and the
-data-structures seem to be fairly well-optimized in both cases.
-There is also
+corresponding data-structures seem to be fairly well-optimized in both cases.
-fairly little room for improvement here: 2 microseconds for 5000 push operations
+There is also fairly little room for improvement here: 2 microseconds for 500
-on a processor that turbos to 2.3Ghz is pretty good.
+push operations on a processor that turbos to 2.3Ghz is pretty good.

 *Workload 2: Medium Allocations*: This workload is very similar to the first,
 except that it starts the benchmark with a vector with 16K elements and pushes